 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Sunshine State that have people climbing over each other to get in.

-If you happen to be a resident of Sweetwater, you're probably not too surprised to find it on our list.
+What's the fastest growing city in Florida for 2020?
+Based on the most recent ACS data, Fruitland Park ranks as the fastest growing city in Florida.
+If you happen to be a resident of Fruitland Park, you're probably not too surprised to find it on our list.

-If you're surprised–and you're wondering why these places are kind of a big deal–keep reading.
-We'll tell you what makes each of these 10 places in Florida are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in Florida are growing like weeds.

-How We Measured The Fastest Growing Cities In Sunshine State
+How We Measured The Fastest Growing Cities In the Sunshine State for 2020

 - Population in 2010